MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 - **detectionBlockreason**  The reason detection did not complete.
 - **detectionDeferreason**  A log of deferral reasons for every update state.
 - **errorCode**  The error code returned for the current process.
-- **eventScenario**  End-to-end update session ID, or indicates the purpose of sending this event - whether because the software distribution just started installing content, or whether it was cancelled, succeeded, or failed.
+- **eventScenario**  End-to-end update session ID, or indicates the purpose of sending this event - whether because the software distribution just started installing content, or whether it was canceled, succeeded, or failed.
 - **flightID**  The unique identifier for the flight (Windows Insider pre-release build) should be delivered to the device, if applicable.
 - **interactive**  Indicates whether the user initiated the session.
 - **revisionNumber**  The Update revision number.